 - .1 VFD starters of size, type, rating and enclosure type as indicated with components as follows: - .1 Heavy Duty Industrial drives with all required accessories and line and load filters.
-Drive manufacturers as specified or approved equivalent. - .2 Drives shall be Toshiba, Cutler Hammer, or Allen Bradley.
+Drive manufacturers as specified or approved equivalent in accordance with B7. - .2 Drives shall be ABB, Toshiba, Cutler Hammer, or Allen Bradley.